-The main focus of this study was to assess secondary school students' performance in Economics.
+The main focus of this study was to assess secondary school students' performance in economics.
 The influence of gender and the nature of schools on their performance were also evaluated.
-The findings of this study revealed an interesting development concerning Economics achievement in Kano State's qualifying examination.
+The findings of this study revealed an interesting development concerning economics achievement in the Kano State Qualifying Examination.
+Firstly, the stakeholder's effort has brought about improvement in our school system, the academic achievement of students in economics is generally above the hypothetical pass mark and it falls within the required average mark for admission into Nigerian universities.

-Firstly, stakeholders' effort has brought improvement in our school system.
-The academic achievement of students in Economics is generally above the hypothetical pass mark and it fell within the required average mark for admission into Nigerian universities.
-Secondly, gender differences in Economics achievement exist.
-Lastly, despite all the advantages accorded to boarding schools, the result of this research has revealed that the performance of students in Economics does not favour any group.
-It is generally believed that day school students are lacking in so many areas of improvement in learning, while boarding school students hardly violate rules and regulations such as involved in drug abuse, lateness, absenteeism or truancy as they are properly monitored and are secured in one place.
-However, day school students enjoy parental guidance; but with all these, there should be a concern on whether there is any magic performed in day schools.
+Secondly, gender differences in economics achievement exist.
+Lastly, despite all the advantages accorded to boarding schools, the result of this research has revealed that the performance of students in economics does not favour any group.
+It is generally believed that day school students are lacking in so many areas of improvement in learning, for example, boarding school students hardly violate rules and regulations such as involved in drug abuse, lateness, absenteeism or truancy as they are properly monitored and are secured in one place.
+Day school students enjoyed such parental guidance, however, there should be a concern on whether there is any magic performed in day schools.

-Based on the findings of this study and considering the important place of Economics in our educational system, it is recommended that:
+Based on the findings of this study and considering the important place of economics in our educational system, the following are recommended:

-- 1) Teachers and other stakeholders should pay special attention to encouraging and motivating students to develop good study habits to improve their academic achievement in Economics for credible performance in the external examinations (WAEC and NECO). - 2) Teachers may need to be more sensitive to the different needs of male and female students.
-Hence, caution has to be placed when teaching both genders. - 3) Authors of Economics textbooks and curriculum developers should shift emphasis from teachers' activities to students' activities that will promote learning by doing. - 4) Item analysis should be conducted on the Kano State's qualifying examinations items to ensure standardisation for better performance in external examinations.
+1) Teachers and other stakeholders should pay special attention to encouraging and motivating students to develop good study habits to improve their academic achievement in economics for credible performance in the external examinations (WAEC and NECO).

+2) Secondly, teachers may need to be more sensitive to the different needs of male and female students.
+Hence, caution has to be paid when teaching both genders.

+3) Authors of economics textbooks and curriculum developers should shift emphasis from teachers' activities to students' activities that will promote learning by doing.

+4) Item analysis should be conducted on the Kano State Qualifying Examinations items to ensure standardisation for better performance in external examination